domilx/gamespot/README.md

 Click the shortcut on your desktop or in the start menu search Domi and Enjoy!

+I do not take responsablity for the games that i packaged with the launcher.

 If you encouter any issue, please report it.

 Thank you for using my product!